nunofachada/cf4ocl/README.md

 to be used in any C application, a specific description is warranted.

 GErrorF uses GLib's `GError` object for function error reporting.
-This explanation assumes minimal knowledge of
+This explanation assumes some familiarity with
 [GLib's error reporting][gliberror].

 GErrorF is defined by two macros in `gerrorf.h`: